mjt-books/python-book/chapters/chapter-4.md

 - At what point do extra workers stop helping?
 - Do all cores get used, or are some idle?
+- Does the machine start to feel overloaded (e.g., context switching, fan noise) when you use too many workers?

 ### 4. Optional: add async I/O around a small CPU core